 Cookie Notice Website Pop-Up Examples

-What we like: Since the GDPR went into effect in 2016, we’ve seen websites implement cookie notices so much that they’ve become the norm.
+What we like: Since the GDPR went into effect, we’ve seen websites implement cookie notices so much that they’ve become the norm.
 That doesn’t mean you can’t get creative with them, though.
 Take this example from digital agency Proweb, which injects some humor into the mix.

 When you add personality to legally required pop-ups, you create an opportunity to reinforce brand voice while still getting the job done.
 If you’re designing a necessary but unexciting pop-up, consider how a small tweak in language or design can make it feel more engaging.